-Just as in European Law it is always recommended that a purchaser or seller of property or land instruct a reputable solicitor or conveyancer to act for them so it is equally advisable in The Gambia.
-If necessary we have a firm of highly qualified Gambian Lawyers/Barristers fluent in English and other languages, who will be delighted to act for you in any land transactions you wish to undertake.
+It is always recommended that a purchaser or seller of property or plot of land instruct a reputable property solicitor or conveyancer to act for them in The Gambia.
+If necessary we have a firm of highly qualified Gambian property lawyers and real estate attorneys fluent in English and to act for you when buying or selling in The Gambia.

 Land in the Gambia is registered at the Property Registry (an organisation just like the English Land Registry), where you can confirm immediately whether the seller owns the property free of any liens and encumbrances.
 Just as in Europe, however, there is still plenty of land/property which remains as yet unregistered.
 To avoid any ensuing confusion it is necessary for European purchasers/sellers to understand the difference between the terms freehold and leasehold used both there and in Gambia.
 These terms have very different implications in Gambia to those in Europe.